okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

 * Factor Types

-  Okta is changing its definition of authenticators and factors in order to provide an industry-standard differentiation:
+  Okta is changing its definition of authenticators and factors to provide an industry-standard differentiation:

   * Factors are different categories that define how authentication takes place and the means in which they are controlled by end users.
   * Authenticators are used to verify one or more multiple factors such as Knowledge (for example, passwords and security questions), Possession (for example, Email, SMS, Okta Verify, and hardware tokens), and Inherence/Biometrics (for example, fingerprints and facial recognition).